Placoderm: Antiarchi

 Antiarchi ("opposite anus") were the second most successful order of placoderms known, after the Arthrodira.
 The order's name was coined by Edward Drinker Cope, who, after incorrectly identifying the first fossils as being those of an armored tunicate, mistakenly thought the eye-hole was the mouth, and the opening for the anal siphon was on the other side of the body, as opposed to having both oral and anal siphons together at one end.
 The front portions of their bodies were heavily armoured, to the point of literally resembling a box with eyes, with the sometimes scaled, sometimes naked rear portions often becoming sinuous, particularly with later forms.
 The pair of pectoral fins were modified into a pair of caliper-like, or arthropod-like limbs.
 In primitive forms, such as Yunnanolepis, the limbs were thick and short, while in advanced forms, such as Bothriolepis, the limbs were long and had elbow-like joints.
 The function of the limbs is still not perfectly understood, but most hypothesize that they helped their owners pull themselves across the substrate, as well as allowing their owners to bury themselves into the substrate.

 Brindabellaspida

-Brindabellaspida ("Brindabella's shield") was a long-snouted placoderm from the Early Devonian.
+Brindabellaspis ("Brindabella's shield") was a long-snouted placoderm from the Early Devonian.
 When it was first discovered in 1980, it was originally regarded as a weejasperaspid acanthothoracid due to anatomical similarities with the other species found at the same locality.
 According to Philippe Janvier, anatomical similarities in the brain of Brindabellaspis stensioi and the brain of a jawless fish suggest it is a basal placoderm closest to the ancestral placoderm.
 Various Early to Middle Devonian placoderm incertae sedis have also been inserted in the order.